-If you decide to relocate to another prime business area, you can lease this ownership property out.
+If you decide to move to another prime business area, you can lease this ownership property out.
 Otherwise, you can use it as a store for your goods.

-The general upkeep and the maintenance of a commercial complex directly impact your commercial property investment.
+The general upkeep and the maintenance of a commercial complex directly affect your commercial property investment.

-If a rental property is unkempt, dirty, rubbish spilling out, and public toilets were broken, the property’s image is tarnished.
+If a rental property is unkempt, dirty, rubbish spilling out, with public toilets broken, the property’s image will be tarnished.